 REACH music will support children and young people and their families in four targeted secondary schools across the Cleveland area.
 It is recognised that school communities need support in improving safety against sexual harassment as this is what staff, parents and children are telling us.
-In order to change the culture in a school community, Barnardo's intend to reach all staff (teaching and non-teaching) and children at the school (whether currently in attendance or not) parents, carers and wider families.
+In order to change the culture in a school community, Barnardo's intend to reach all staff (teaching and non-teaching) and children on roll at the school (whether currently in attendance or not) parents, carers and wider families.

-Children identified by school staff and REACH practitioners as those who sexually harm other children or are at risk of harming would receive up to 12 x 1:1 sessions using a cognitive behavioural therapeutic approach.
-Mobile provision would also be offered to enable children who have been excluded or who are not accessing education can also benefit from 1-2-1 support if needed.
+Children identified by school staff and REACH practitioners as those who sexually harm other children or are at risk of harming would receive up to 12 x one-to-one sessions using a cognitive behavioural therapeutic approach.
+Mobile provision would also be offered to enable children who have been excluded or who are not accessing education can also benefit from one-to-one support if needed.